-Our new patient examination consists of 4 parts:
+Our new patient examination consists of:

 Part 1: A detailed consultation, discussing your history and health goals.
 We require you to complete our new patient forms prior to your first visit.
 Discussing your health history allows us to thoroughly understand your health status and direct our examination accordingly.
 Vital signs will be taken by one of our trained staff members.